djblue/portal/doc/limitations.md

 integers outside of a certain range must be boxed and shipped as string to the UI.
 This precludes them from participating in viewers that expect `js/Number`.

+## Doubles

+Since Portal serializes values as JSON, the treatment of doubles can become inexact.
+Any double value submitted to Portal with no decimal component can get "downcast" to a long when rendered or brought back into the REPL.
+This is further complicated since container values (maps, sets, vectors, lists) are captured and can be returned to the REPL exactly therefore avoiding this issue.
+In any case, Portal should not be replied upon to preserve exact numeric types.

 ## Lazy Values

 Lazy values that contain exceptions will cause Portal's internals to break if